 For lots of examples of why race is socially constructed, see our Pinterest board on the topic.

 Originally posted in 2012.
-Re-posted in solidarity with the African American community; regardless of the truth of the Martin/Zimmerman confrontation, it’s hard not to interpret the finding of not-guilty as anything but a continuance of the criminal justice system’s failure to ensure justice for young Black men.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Re-posted in solidarity with the African American community; regardless of the truth of the Martin/Zimmerman confrontation, it’s hard not to interpret the finding of not-guilty as anything but a continuance of the criminal justice system’s failure to ensure justice for young Black men.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.

 I'm curious what people think about the role of the media in this case.
 For someone living or growing up in a non-diverse region, could diverse media portrayals ameliorate this reaction?
 At least to the extent that present media portrayals could be said to only reinforce them?

 Sariel — October 23, 2012

 Seeing the actual amygdala response is pretty cool.
 I thought most of us accepted that racism was a learned behavior, modeled for kids by their parents, peers and media.
 The classic example of course is babies or small children - they see nothing wrong with playing with someone whose only difference is visibly their skin color.

 I'd be curious to know if you can reduce the threat response later in life.
 Like when these kids get to college and are exposed to more diverse populations.
 Do these trained responses adapt or lessen or does the person just become good at not showing the fact that they're uncomfortable?